nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    duplicate of any applicant already stored in TrackAScholar.
 When the check has concluded and no duplicate was found, `Model#addApplicant()` is called to add the new `Applicant` into TrackAScholar.

-6. `AddCommand#execute()` finishes with returning a `CommandResult` containing details of the new applicant to the user.
+6. `AddCommand#execute()` finishes with returning a `CommandResult` containing details about the applicant's successful addition to TrackAScholar.

 The following sequence diagram shows how the add operation works: